 Figure 1: Outline for Differentiation of Human iPSCs to BMECs.
-Human iPSCs were initially cultured in stem cell medium containing 10 μM Y-27632 for 24 hours before changing medium to E6 for 3 days.
+Human iPSCs were initially cultured in stem cell medium containing 10 μM Y-27632 for 24 hours before changing medium to E6 for 4 days.
 On day 4, medium was changed to hESFM with (1:200) B27 supplement, 20 ng/mL bFGF, and 10 μM RA for 2 days.
 On day 6, cells were sub-cultured onto COL4/FN coated plates.
 On day 7, medium was changed to hESFM with B27 supplement without bFGF and RA and TEER was measured.
 On day 8, ICC and efflux transporter activity assays were performed. iPSC-derived BMECs were expanded until day 10 before being passaged to a trans well plate or a 24-well flat bottom plate for TEER measurement and ICC analysis, respectively.
 Day 8 BMECs were used for the sprouting assay (not depicted).
 2 wells of a 6-well plate of iPSC-derived BMECs were collected and stored in hESFM with 10% DMSO and 30% FBS at -80 °C and then in liquid nitrogen for long-term storage at -160oC.
 On day 12, a peak in TEER value was observed in expanded iPSC-derived BMECs at which point ICC was performed.

 Figure 2: Bright-field Images Depicting Differentiation of iPSCs to BMECs.
 After one day of culture in E6 medium, iPSCs retain their characteristic morphology.
 On day 4 in E6 medium, cellular morphology appears distinctly different from iPSCs.
 On day 6, cellular morphology changes to an elongated and cobblestone appearance.
 By day 8, cells appear large and with a cobblestone pattern.

+Figure 3: Angiogenic Potential of iPSC-derived BMECs.
+Purified iPSC-derived BMECs were seeded at 100,000 cell/cm2 onto basement membrane matrix in hESFM with (1:200) B27 supplement and 40ng/mL VEGFA165.
+Tube-like structures appeared after 3 days of VEGFA165 treatment.

 Figure 4: Marker Analysis of iPSC-Derived BMECs.
 Human iPSC-derived BMECs were stained for tight junction (OCLN, TJP1, CLDN5), influx transporter (SLC2A1), and adherens junction (PECAM1) proteins.
 OCLN, TJP1, and CLDN5 proteins are primarily localized in the cell membrane.
 SLC2A1 and PECAM1 are localized in both the nuclei and cell membrane.
 Hoechst 33342 trihydrochloride trihydrate was used for nuclear staining.